-Total revenue from all sources was approximately \$8.4 million.
-Real Estate taxes continued to be assessed at 8.75 mills.
-Revenue from this source remained stable.
-Transfer taxes decreased by 15.51% indicating a slower than anticipated recovery of the existing housing market.
-Earned Income Tax (EIT) revenue showed a modest gain of 4.92%.
-The Open Space Fund EIT assessment, which was suspended for the year 2015, remained suspended for 2016 and is scheduled to remain suspended for 2017 as well.
+Total revenue from all sources was approximately \$8.6 million.
+Real Estate taxes continued to be assessed at 8.75 mills and showed a moderate growth.
+Transfer taxes increased by 2.4% over the prior year.
+Earned Income Tax (EIT) revenue showed a growth of 3.25%.
+The Open Space Fund (EIT) assessment, which was suspended for the year 2017 remained suspended for 2018 and is scheduled to remain suspended for 2019 as well.
+Highway maintenance program revenues declined nearly \$4 million due to the fact that there were easements valued at \$4,030,000 dedicated to the Township in 2017.